solana-developers/solana-cookbook/docs/core-concepts/programs.md

 ### Deploying Programs

-Developers can deploy their programs via the [CLI](https://docs.solana.com/cli/deploy-a-program ):
+Developers can deploy their programs via the [CLI](https://docs.solana.com/cli/deploy-a-program):

 ```bash
 solana program deploy <PROGRAM_FILEPATH>
 ```

-When a program is deployed, it is compiled to an [ELF shared object](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) containing BPF bytecode and uploaded to the Solana cluster.
-Programs live in accounts just like everything else on Solana, except these accounts are marked as `executable` and assigned to the BPF Loader.
+When a program is deployed, it is compiled to an [ELF shared object](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) (containing BPF bytecode) and uploaded to the Solana cluster.
+Programs live in accounts (much like everything else on Solana), except these accounts are marked as `executable` and assigned to the BPF Loader.
 The address of this account is referred to as the `program_id` and is used to reference the program in all future transactions.

 Solana supports multiple BPF Loaders, with the latest being the [Upgradable BPF Loader](https://explorer.solana.com/address/BPFLoaderUpgradeab1e11111111111111111111111).
 The BPF Loader is responsible for administering the program’s account and making it available to clients via the `program_id`.
 All programs have a single entry point where instruction processing takes place (i.e. `process_instruction`) and parameters always include:
 - `program_id`: `pubkey`